mmatyas/pegasus-docs/docs/user-guide/meta-examples.md

 (see the documentation [here](meta-assets.md#the-media-directory))

-Now I create a [collection file](meta-files.md) for each system.
+Now I create a [metadata file](meta-files.md) for each system.
 As mentioned in the [Android platform notes](platform-android.md), RetroArch happens to need a bunch of parameters, but PPSSPP can just open the file directly.
 Here are my configs:

-??? note "[SD card]/Roms/NES/collections.txt"
+??? note "[SD card]/Roms/NES/metadata.pegasus.txt"
         :::make
         collection: NES
         extensions: zip